Owais-Khan/OasisTools/README.md

 foo@bar:~$ python OasisMeshWriterForSimVascular.py -InputFolder /path/to/mesh-complete/
 ```
 You may define the following parameters:
-1. -BackFlowFactor: This controls the amount of backflow stabalization to add to the solver for cases when there is bulk/local flow reversal.
-Default value is 0.
-In case of flow reversal, a value of 0.2 is adequate.

 The script will output two files in the same folder as the /path/to/ (i.e. where mesh-complete folder is located).
 1. mesh-complete.vtu: A volumetric mesh file that can be read into paraview along with all of the boundary ids.
 2. mesh-complete.xml.gz: A volumetric msh file that can be read into Oasis.
 Please refer to VaMPY documentation (https://github.com/KVSlab/VaMPy) on how to conduct simulations with the Oasis CFD solver.